-Local communities in the Bear Creek Watershed (greater Medford area) and the rest of the Rogue Basin are working together to improve watershed conditions and protect areas that provide key functions for people, wildlife, fish, and other species.
-Work being completed by the communities is being driven by regulations (the Clean Water Act and the Endangered Species Act), to improve water quality, to maintain recreational access, to protect riparian areas, to provide habitat for fish and wildlife, and other reasons.
+Local communities in the Bear Creek Watershed (greater Medford area) and the rest of the Rogue Basin are working together to improve water quality and watershed health for people, wildlife, fish, and other species.
+Work being completed is being guided by regulations including the Clean Water Act and the Endangered Species Act.
 The goal of the Clean Water Act is to make all waters fishable and swimmable.
-Specific programs that the communities are working to meet include Total Maximum Daily Loads (TMDLs), and urban runoff/stormwater management (NPDES Phase II).
+Goals of the programs and projects being implemented include improving water quality conditions, maintaining recreational access, protecting riparian areas, providing habitat for fish, aquatic species, pollinators and wildlife, and reducing the impacts of urban runoff (partnered activities with NPDES Phase II Programs).
 Creeks and the Rogue River are impaired for temperature and bacteria.

 Bear Creek Communities